Chair Pilates for Seniors: 5 Routines Build Strength and Flexibility

 This gentle video is perfect for beginners.
 Overall, this chair pilates routine uses easier exercises and smaller movements.

-In addition, there are three instructors so each person can demonstrate a different version of the exercise.
+Additionally, there are three instructors, allowing each person to demonstrate a different version of the exercise.

-The instructor sitting on the left side demonstrates simplified, most gentle versions of each exercise.
+The instructor, seated on the left side, demonstrates simplified, gentle versions of each exercise.

 The instructor in the middle shows the “standard” version.
 And the instructor on the right side shows an advanced version.

 Seniors should start slowly, choose the movements that are most comfortable for their body.
-Until they get used to the routine, they might want to stick with the gentlest versions.
+Until they become accustomed to the routine, they may want to stick with the gentlest versions.

 As their strength and flexibility improve, they may want to try the next level of movements.